Issues with our phones

-Aden Country Park has been recognised as one of the country's best green spaces with a prestigious Green Flag award.
-Aden Country Park impressed the judges with it's excellent use of green space, well maintained facilities and high standard of safety and security.
+Aden Country Park is is a 230 acre country park in Mintlaw.
+It has been recognised as one of the country's best green spaces with a prestigious Green Flag award.
+The awards recognise and reward the best parks in the country and Aden impressed the judges with its excellent use of green space, well maintained facilities and high standard of safety and security.

 The entrance to the park is situated half a mile west of the village of Mintlaw on the A950 New Pitsligo road.
 The park is open during the hours of daylight every day of the year.
 Facilities available April to October.